SonnyProeger/finance-tracker/README.md

 Here're some of the project's best features:

 *   Transaction Management: Easily record income and expenses with details such as date amount and description.
-*   Data Visualization: Visualize your financial data using charts and graphs to gain insights into your financial health.
+*   WIP   * Data Visualization: Visualize your financial data using charts and graphs to gain insights into your financial health.
-*   Budget Tracking: Set budgets for different categories and track your spending against these budgets.
+*   WIP   * Budget Tracking: Set budgets for different categories and track your spending against these budgets.

 ## Prerequisites